Feminism: Literature

 The widespread interest in women's writing is related to a general reassessment and expansion of the literary canon.
 Interest in post-colonial literatures, gay and lesbian literature, writing by people of colour, working people's writing, and the cultural productions of other historically marginalized groups has resulted in a whole scale expansion of what is considered "literature", and genres hitherto not regarded as "literary", such as children's writing, journals, letters, travel writing, and many others are now the subjects of scholarly interest.
 Most genres and subgenres have undergone a similar analysis, so literary studies have entered new territories such as the "female gothic" or women's science fiction.

 According to Elyce Rae Helford, "Science fiction and fantasy serve as important vehicles for feminist thought, particularly as bridges between theory and practice."
 Feminist science fiction is sometimes taught at the university level to explore the role of social constructs in understanding gender.
 Notable texts of this kind are Ursula K. Le Guin's The Left Hand of Darkness (1969), Joanna Russ' The Female Man (1970), Octavia Butler's Kindred (1979) and Margaret Atwood's Handmaid's Tale (1985).

 Feminist nonfiction has played an important role in voicing concerns about women's lived experiences.
 For example, Maya Angelou's I Know Why the Caged Bird Sings was extremely influential, as it represented the specific racism and sexism experienced by black women growing up in the United States.

 In addition, many feminist movements have embraced poetry as a vehicle through which to communicate feminist ideas to public audiences through anthologies, poetry collections, and public readings.

-Moreover, historical pieces of writing by women have been used by feminists to speak about what women's lives would have been like in the past, while demonstrating the power that they held and the impact they had in their communities even centuries ago.
-An important figure in the history of women in relation to literature is Hrotsvitha.
-Hrotsvitha was a canoness from 935 - 973, as the first female poetess in the German lands, and first female historian Hrotsvitha is one of the few people to speak about women's lives from a woman's perspective during the Middle Ages.
+Moreover, historical pieces of writing by women have been used by feminists to speak about what women's lives were like in the past while demonstrating the power that they held and the impact they had in their communities.
+An important figure in the history of women's literature is Hrotsvitha (c.
+935–973), a canoness who was an early female poet in the German lands.
+As a historian, Hrotsvitha is one of the few writers to address women's lives from a woman's perspective during the Middle Ages.
+Hrotsvitha's six short dramas are considered to be her magnum opus.
+She has been called "the most remarkable woman of her time" and an important figure in the history of women.